 Summary of Money's Guide on how to dispute your credit

-Disputing inaccurate information on your credit report is a time-consuming process, but it offers the potential for significant improvement in your credit score.
-By knowing how to remove negative items from your credit report, you can increase your approval odds for accounts that require a good credit score — from credit cards and bank loans to apartment leases.
+Disputing inaccurate information on your credit report is a time-consuming process, but it offers the potential for an improved credit score.
+By knowing how to remove negative items from your credit report, you can increase your approval odds for accounts that require good credit — whether that’s a new credit card, apartment lease or otherwise.

 Make sure to consider all the potential outcomes of the dispute process before getting started.
 There are no guarantees, and there's a small chance that your credit score could decrease.
 Your best bet is to develop healthy financial habits, which will ultimately lead to a better credit score.